-A recent JAP article took on the controversial topic of racism in the upper echelons of business and properly sanitized it into a palatable dinner table discussion.
-In a nutshell, the authors examined one possible reason that non-White employees don’t make it into leadership positions.
+Recent research (Rosette, Leonardelli, & Phillips, 2008) investigated racism in the upper echelons of business.
+The authors examined one possible reason that non-White employees don’t make it into leadership positions.
 Their argument revolves around the idea of prototyping—interpreting something based on a predetermined model.

-The researchers took on four studies which manipulated the type of company that the leader was in charge of, whether the person was a leader or an employee, the ethnic demographic break-down of the company that the person was in (i.e. 50% White versus 20% White), and the specific race of a Non-White leader (i.e. Asian versus Hispanic versus African-American).
+The researchers conducted four experimental studies which manipulated the type of company that the leader was in charge of, whether the person was a leader or an employee, the demographic break-down of the company that the person was in (i.e. 50% White versus 20% White), and the specific race of a Non-White leader (i.e. Asian versus Hispanic versus African-American).

 Throughout the four studies, leaders were more likely to be assumed to be White, even if Whites made up only 20% of the company and performance was rated higher for leaders with “White sounding” names than for “African-American sounding” names.

-Prototypes do not necessarily imply racism, so normal diversity training techniques may not work here.
-While most people will claim to be colorblind when it comes to hiring and promotion, it’s important to remember our personal biases and account for them.
-OK, I’ll step off my soapbox now.
+Prototypes do not necessarily imply racism, so typical diversity training techniques may not work here.
+While most people will claim to be colorblind when it comes to hiring and promotion, it’s important for leaders and organizations to be aware of any possible personal biases and account for them.